CrimsonAmai/Crimson-Amai-Plugin-Licence/Crimson Amai Plugin Licence.md

 You agree not to:

 - Modify, alter, adapt, or create derivative works based on any of the Plugins.
+- Change the name of any of the Plugins
 - Distribute, sublicense, lease, rent, or otherwise transfer any of the Plugins or any portion thereof to any third party.
 - Reverse engineer, decompile, disassemble, or attempt to discover the source code of any of the Plugins.
 - Remove, alter, or obscure any proprietary notices (including copyright and trademark notices) of the Plugins.